ghc-proposals/ghc-proposals/proposals/0000-trailing-leading-commas-subexports.rst

 .. contents::

-Trailing and leading commas for subexport lists
+ExtraCommas
 ==============

 The `Haskell 2010 Report <https://www.haskell.org/onlinereport/haskell2010/haskellch5.html#x11-1000005.2>`_ permits a trailing comma in the main export list.
 The subexport list, for data constructors of a type, does not permit a trailing or leading comma.
-This proposal extends GHC's syntax for subexport lists to allow leading and trailing commas.
+This proposal extends GHC's syntax to allow leading and trailing commas in delimited enumerations, including export lists, import lists, contraints, lists, etc.

 Motivation
 ------------

-This proposal is initially motivated by `this Trac issue <https://ghc.haskell.org/trac/ghc/ticket/12389>`_, where extraneous warnings are generated for duplicate/redundant exports in the presence of CPP macros.
+This proposal was initially motivated by `this Trac issue <https://ghc.haskell.org/trac/ghc/ticket/12389>`_, where extraneous warnings are generated for duplicate/redundant exports in the presence of CPP macros.
 The issue reported that in order to avoid warnings, every permutation of exports had to be defined::

     module Foo (